Octavius Catto

 Octavius Valentine Catto (February 22, 1839 – October 10, 1871) was an American educator, intellectual, and civil rights activist.
 He became principal of male students at the Institute for Colored Youth, where he had also been educated.
 Born free in Charleston, South Carolina, in a prominent mixed-race family, he moved north as a boy with his family.
-After completing his education, he went into teaching, and becoming active in civil rights.
+After completing his education, he went into teaching, and became active in civil rights.
 He also became known as a top cricket and baseball player in 19th-century Philadelphia, Pennsylvania.
-A Republican, he was shot and killed in election-day violence in Philadelphia, where ethnic Irish of the Democratic Party, which was anti-Reconstruction and had opposed black suffrage, attacked black men to prevent their voting for Republican candidates.
+He helped organize and played for the Philadelphia Pythians baseball team.
+He was shot and killed on election-day in Philadelphia, where ethnic Irish of the Democratic Party, who were anti-Reconstruction and had opposed black suffrage, attacked black men to prevent their voting.

 Early life

-Octavius Catto was born free, as his mother was free: Sarah Isabella Cain was a member of the city's prominent mixed-race DeReef family, which had been free for decades and belonged to the Brown Fellowship Society as a mark of their status.
-His father, William T. Catto, had been a slave millwright in South Carolina and gained his freedom.
+Octavius Catto was born free.
+His mother Sarah Isabella Cain was a free member of the city's prominent mixed-race DeReef family, which had been free for decades and belonged to the Brown Fellowship Society, a mark of their status.
+His father, William T. Catto, had been an enslaved millwright in South Carolina who gained his freedom.
 He was ordained as a Presbyterian minister before taking his family north, first to Baltimore, and then to Philadelphia, where they settled in the free state of Pennsylvania.
 The state had gradually abolished slavery, beginning before the end of the Revolutionary War.